mariev/studiousmarie/index.md

 <div id="statement">
-	I am a PhD candidate in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) at <a href = "http://www.iastate.edu/">Iowa State
+	I received my PhD in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) from <a href = "http://www.iastate.edu/">Iowa State
-	University</a>.
+	University</a> in Summer 2013.
+Currently I work with the Statistics Section at USDA APHIS as a Statistical Programmer.
 	My background is in Biochemistry and Math.
 Prior to grad school, I worked for five (5) years at <a href = "http://psbc.org/home/index.htm" title ="Donate a pint - save 3 lives!"> Puget
 	Sound Blood Center</a>, testing donor blood products.